The Power Conversion Middleware provides a solid solution to design power convertors easily.

 Gets the ADC channel result in raw counts.

-Calculates the error value from the feedback and reference values.
+Returns the error value calculated from reference and feedback values.

 Scheduled ADC Group